cisco-ie/Pipedown/README.md

 Cisco IOS-XR box running version 6.1.2 and above.

-Pipedown is meant to be run in a Linux container on the IOS-XR.
+This version of Pipedown has been developed to run in a Linux container on the IOS-XR.
 It has been tested on an Ubuntu 14.04 container running Python 2.7.
 If you run Pipedown in a different scenario we welcome any feedback you have.

 Pipedown attempts to be compatible with Python 3 wherever possible, but since gRPC does not officially support Python 3 yet Python 2.7 should be used.